Reasonable Adjustments for study and assessments (RASA)

 To apply for a RASA you will need to meet a Disability Adviser who work with you to create it.

-Once you have a RASA adjustments will be automatically put in place.
+Once you have an agreed RASA with the Disability Service, the reasonable adjustments will automatically be put in place to support you during your exams.
 You do not need to do anything.

-If you have missed a coursework deadline, you can apply for extenuating circumstances.
+If you have missed a coursework deadline because a serious event has unexpectedly affected your studies, you can apply for extenuating circumstances.
+This process is separate from the RASA deadline adjustment.